codelotusr/Simple-Battleships-Game/README.md

 colorsprint - / /

 (DISCLAIMER: A LOT OF THIS CODE IS BAD PRACTICE, BECAUSE I HAD TO SOMEHOW INCLUDE THE REQUIREMENTS INTO THIS PROJECT)

+TO-DO
+Add colors to attack function
+Add rules with polymorphism math facts
+Make the scoreboard
+Create Player vs A.I